MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 - **Funders** want concise presentations, blog posts, and clear infographics that show community impact and how projects can scale up.
 - **Community committees** work best with materials they can easily share, WhatsApp-friendly infographics, short videos, fact sheets that clear up common myths, and templates for running productive meetings about solar adoption.
 - For the **general public**, we're creating blog posts and social media content in local languages that focus on success stories and practical benefits people can actually relate to.
-- **Research centers** get detailed project briefs and case studies that align with their existing work.
-Journalists get feature articles (usually 1,200-1,500 words) that blend hard data with compelling human stories, plus infographics they can use to reach wider audiences.

 ### Why This Actually Matters

-This whole approach is really about reframing how we think about solar energy.
-Instead of seeing it as just another technology option, we're positioning it as survival infrastructure.
-That means displaced communities can lead their own resilient solutions instead of waiting for help.
+This whole approach is really about changing how we think about solar energy.
+Instead of seeing it as just another technology option, we're treating it as survival infrastructure.
+That's exactly what our Solar Survival Kit represents: a practical, community-led solution that displaced communities can implement themselves rather than waiting for help from the outside.
+The Solar Survival Kit isn't just equipment.
+It's a complete approach that puts local leadership at the center.
+When communities have the tools and knowledge to set up their own reliable power systems, they're not just getting electricity.
+They're gaining the independence to keep critical services running no matter what's happening around them.
-It's also about changing how humanitarian funding works, moving away from quick fixes toward systems that actually last.
+It's also about changing how humanitarian funding works.
+We need to move away from quick fixes toward systems that actually last.
 We want solar to be seen as public infrastructure, not a luxury.
-And if we can prove this model works, it could transform how we approach energy access in conflict zones everywhere.
+And if we can prove this model works through our Khartoum pilot, it could transform how we approach energy access in conflict zones everywhere.
-The bottom line?
-Communities that have reliable power are communities that can survive and thrive, even when everything else around them is falling apart.
 >For more detailed information about the communication strategy, refer to [/5_communication_strategy](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/tree/main/5_communication_strategy)